15 Marketing metrics to maintain & measure small business growth

 Metrics for Consideration

-At the awareness stage, we covered broad metrics that indicate how well your message is being spread, and how you engage with visitors.
+At the awareness stage, we covered broad metrics and marketing analytics that indicate how well your message is being spread, and how you engage with visitors.

 Now, let’s look at how well individual elements of your marketing are contributing to the lead generation and conversion.